 Ultimately, if your products are unique in the marketplace and shoppers love them, price will matter less than if you sell products that others offer as well.
 But if you do, it seems that you should…

 - Selectively use lower-priced products as entry points to gain traffic, and upsell high-margin products to shoppers on your website.

 Essentially, it’s being proposed that instead of worrying about getting all of your products exposure through Shopping, work to gain the most relevant traffic you can and let your website and post-conversion processes (repeat purchases!) handle the lifetime value delivered.

 Once I’m set up to control how queries are matching to products, I simply only allow my lowest-priced products that fit each query and drive the best performance to be shown.
 Then, I analyze how these products compare to the competition and consider adjusting pricing to be more competitive, even if I have to set prices on those low-priced products at a level I normally wouldn’t if I was concerned with only selling that one product.
 After all, it might be more advantageous to break even or even lose a bit on the initial sale if I’m really good at keeping customers and driving them to repeat purchases (think lifetime value!).

 Although this process is a bit simplified, you now have the knowledge you need to apply to your Shopping campaigns that will allow you to avoid the “Google tax” of bidding on products with no control over queries that are matched to them.
 As you gradually implement this structure, you should start to see your Shopping campaigns perform better and better over time.

-Make sure to check out more posts in the Mike Ruins Digital Marketing series, where I challenge the status quo by tackling digital marketing topics that most practitioners have all wrong.
+Make sure to check out my interview on our podcast “Fine Point: Digital Marketing” where I discuss this article, as well as the rest of the Mike Ruins Digital Marketing series, where I challenge the status quo by tackling digital marketing topics that most practitioners have all wrong.